vlandaberry/Kmean/README.md

 - The morethanone.R code has the code to apply  K-means with more than one variable
 - The fullfunction.R has the code of k-mean algortihm for all cases

-- The HowIdidit.Rmd is a file containing  a step by step explanation about what I did in each code and the elements I define.